 The Company evaluated the terms of the August Contingent Warrants and determined that they should be classified as a liability based upon accounting guidance provided in ASC 815-40.
 As a result of the exchange of the preferred investment options issued in the April Private Placement, the underlying equity-linked instruments that would trigger issuance of the April Contingent Warrants was replaced, and therefore the 70,849 of April Contingent Warrants were exchanged for 70,849 of the August Contingent Warrants.
 The value of the April Contingent Warrant liability was adjusted to fair value on the date of modification, using a Monte Carlo simulation, with the change in fair value of approximately \$8,000 recognized in the accompanying consolidated statements of operations and comprehensive loss.
 The remaining 227,497 August Contingent Warrants were measured as a liability upon the close of the August Private Placement.
-Since the Contingent Warrants are a form of compensation to the placement agent, the Company recorded the value of the liability of approximately \$39,000, as a reduction of additional paid in capital.
-The entire 298,346 of August Contingent Warrants were remeasured at December 31, 2022, using a Monte Carlo simulation, with the change in the value of the liability recorded in other income (expense) in the accompanying consolidated statements of operations and comprehensive loss.
+Since the Contingent Warrants are a form of compensation to the placement agent, the Company recorded the value of the liability ecorded in other income (expense) in the accompanying consolidated statements of operations (expense) in the accompanying consolidated statements of operations of the contingent Warrants were remeasured at December 31, 2022, using a Monte Carlo simulation, with the change in the value of the liability recorded in other income (expense) in the accompanying consolidated statements of operations and comprehensive loss.
 The following significant assumptions were used in the valuation of the contingent warrant liability, related to the August Contingent Warrants, as of the date of the August 2022 Private Placement and as of December 31, 2022: